Robert B. Parker: Series continuations

-After Parker died, his family, together with Parker's publishers, chose to continue the Jesse Stone, Spenser and Virgil Cole and Everett Hitch series.
+After Parker died, his family, together with Parker's publishers, chose to continue the Jesse Stone, Spenser, and Virgil Cole and Everett Hitch series.

 Ace Atkins was selected to continue the Spenser novels.
 The book Parker was working on at the time of his death was completed by his literary agent Helen Bran.

 Eleven Jesse Stone novels have been published since Parker's death.
 The first three were by Parker's longtime friend and collaborator, Michael Brandman, and the next six by Reed Farrel Coleman.
 Mike Lupica wrote the 10th in 2020 and eleventh in 2021.

-Parker's Virgil Cole and Everett Hitch was continued by actor and screenwriter Robert Knott.
+Parker's Virgil Cole and Everett Hitch series was continued by actor and screenwriter Robert Knott.

-The Sunny Randall series continued with Blood Feud (November 27, 2018) and Grudge Match (May 4, 2020).
+The Sunny Randall series continued with Blood Feud (November 27, 2018), Grudge Match (May 4, 2020), Payback (2021), and Revenge Tour (2022).
 The books were written by Parker's friend, sports journalist Mike Lupica.
+The eleventh and twelfth books in the Sunny Randall series, Bad Influence and Buzzkill, were written by Alison Gaylin and published in 2023 and 2024.